lylink-y/.github/CONTRIBUTING.md

 # Contributing to Lylink projects

 Lylink is built around learning by doing.
 Contributions are an opportunity to improve our projects while learning from one another.

+This document explains how to do so in our organization.

 Everyone is welcome to contribute.